igrell/audio_equalizer/README.md

 # ![image](./eqExample.png)
 # Audio equalizer
 ## Overview
-This project implements an equalizer of audio signal on the human-perceivable spectrum of 20-20000 Hz with the use of [Fast Fourier Transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform), with the algorithm written in C++ and signal parsing/plotting written in Python.
+This project implements an equalizer of audio signal on the human-perceivable spectrum of 20-20000 Hz with the use of [Fast Fourier Transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform), with the algorithm written in C++ and signal parsing and GUI written in Python.
 ## Requirements
 This project uses C++17 and Python 3, and as such will require:
 * python3 interpreter